-2216 MAJOR AMERICAN WRITERS: 1890 - 1950 3 hoA study of major American writers of the 20th century, James through Faulkner.3 ours 2217 AFRICAN-AMERICAN WRITERS 3 ha A study of major African-American writers from the eighteenth through twentieth centuries.
-(Offerer alternate years.) ours ed in 3201 ENGLISH GRAMMAR (O) 3 ha A study of the terminology and rules of standard English grammar with attention to evaluating speech and for adherence to standard, representing syntactic structures, and developing syntactic versatility. ours text 3301 MODERN LINGUISTICS 3 hu A study of descriptive and transformational - generative grammar with special attention to the application these systems to correct and effective writing.
-(Offered in alternate years.) ours on of 3305 CREATIVE WRITING: POETRY 3 hu Guidance and experimentation in the processes of producing, revising, and evaluating poetry.
-Prerequisipermission of the Instructor. ours isite: 3306 CREATIVE WRITING: PROSE 3 ha Guidance and experimentation in the processes of producing, revising, and evaluating short fiction and o prose forms.
-Prerequisite: permission of Instructor. ours other 3314 MEDIEVAL LITERATURE 3 ha A study of the literature of Medieval England, to include the Arthurian legends, Chaucer and the Chauceri lyrics, and drama.
-(Offered in alternate years.) ours ians, 3319 SHAKESPEARE AND TUDOR DRAMA 3 ha An intensive study of Shakespeare's comedies and histories with some attention to the works of other Tuplaywrights. ours udor 3320 SHAKESPEARE AND STUART DRAMA 3 h An intensive study of Shakespeare's tragedies and romances with some attention to the works of other St playwrights. ours tuart 3321 SEVENTEENTH CENTURY BRITISH LITERATURE 3 he A study of representative writers of the 1600's to include Jonson, Bacon, Donne and the metaphysical po the Cavalier poets, and Milton.
-(Offered in alternate years.) ours oets, 3322 EIGHTEENTH CENTURY BRITISH LITERATURE 3 ha A study of representative Augustan writers, to include Dryden, Pope, Swift, and Johnson.
-(Offered in alter years.) ours mate 3327 ROMANTIC LITERATURE 3 he A study of the works of representative Romantic writers, with special attention to Blake, Colerie Wordsworth, Byron, Keats, Shelley, and selected prose writers.
-(Offered in alternate years.) ours dge, 3328 VICTORIAN LITERATURE 3 ha A study of the works of representative Victorian writers, with special attention to Tennyson, Browning, Arnold and selected prose writers and minor poets.
-(Offered in alternate years.) ours and 3353 20th CENTURY BRITISH POETRY AND PROSE 3 heA study of modern and contemporary British poetry and prose.
-(Offered in alternate years.)3 he ours 3354 CONTEMPORARY AMERICAN POETRY AND PROSE 3 heA study of modern and contemporary American poetry and prose.
-(Offered in alternate years.)3 he ours 3360 TOPICS IN LITERATURE 3 ha A study of selected topics.
-Topics will change from year to year to meet the needs of the department. ours 3370 MAJOR WORLD WRITERS 3 ha A study of major world writers in translation.
-Attention to the phenomenon of translation will under language study.
-Guiding questions will focus student attention upon pertinent universal ideas, values, and t consequences.
-Attention to genres and their elements will emphasize the integrated nature of aesth experience. their hours dergird nd their
+2216 MAJOR AMERICAN WRITERS: 1890 - 1950

+A study of major American writers of the 20th century, James through Faulkner.

+2217 AFRICAN-AMERICAN WRITERS

+A study of major African-American writers from the eighteenth through twentieth centuries.
+(Offered in alternate years.)

+3201 ENGLISH GRAMMAR (O)

+A study of the terminology and rules of standard English grammar with attention to evaluating speech and text for adherence to standard, representing syntactic structures, and developing syntactic versatility.

+3301 MODERN LINGUISTICS

+A study of descriptive and transformational - generative grammar with special attention to the application of these systems to correct and effective writing.
+(Offered in alternate years.)

+3305 CREATIVE WRITING: POETRY

+Guidance and experimentation in the processes of producing, revising, and evaluating poetry.
+Prerequisite: permission of the Instructor.

+3306 CREATIVE WRITING: PROSE

+Guidance and experimentation in the processes of producing, revising, and evaluating short fiction and other prose forms.
+Prerequisite: permission of Instructor.

+3314 MEDIEVAL LITERATURE

+A study of the literature of Medieval England, to include the Arthurian legends, Chaucer and the Chaucerians, lyrics, and drama.
+(Offered in alternate years.)

+3319 SHAKESPEARE AND TUDOR DRAMA

+An intensive study of Shakespeare's comedies and histories with some attention to the works of other Tudor playwrights.

+3320 SHAKESPEARE AND STUART DRAMA

+An intensive study of Shakespeare's tragedies and romances with some attention to the works of other Stuart playwrights.

+3321 SEVENTEENTH CENTURY BRITISH LITERATURE

+A study of representative writers of the 1600's to include Jonson, Bacon, Donne and the metaphysical poets, the Cavalier poets, and Milton.
+(Offered in alternate years.)

+3322 EIGHTEENTH CENTURY BRITISH LITERATURE

+A study of representative Augustan writers, to include Dryden, Pope, Swift, and Johnson.
+(Offered in alternate years.)

+3327 ROMANTIC LITERATURE

+A study of the works of representative Romantic writers, with special attention to Blake, Coleridge, Wordsworth, Byron, Keats, Shelley, and selected prose writers.
+(Offered in alternate years.)

+3328 VICTORIAN LITERATURE

+A study of the works of representative Victorian writers, with special attention to Tennyson, Browning, and Arnold and selected prose writers and minor poets.
+(Offered in alternate years.)

+3353 20th CENTURY BRITISH POETRY AND PROSE

+A study of modern and contemporary British poetry and prose.
+(Offered in alternate years.)

+3354 CONTEMPORARY AMERICAN POETRY AND PROSE

+$A \ study \ of \ modern \ and \ contemporary \ American \ poetry \ and \ prose. \ (Offered \ in \ alternate \ years.)$

+3360 TOPICS IN LITERATURE

+A study of selected topics.
+Topics will change from year to year to meet the needs of the department.

+3370 MAJOR WORLD WRITERS

+A study of major world writers in translation.
+Attention to the phenomenon of translation will undergird language study.
+Guiding questions will focus student attention upon pertinent universal ideas, values, and their consequences.
+Attention to genres and their elements will emphasize the integrated nature of aesthetic experience.

+3371 WORLD WRITERS: NON-WESTERN PERSPECTIVE

+A study of major world writers in translation.
+Attention to the phenomenon of translation will undergird language study.
+Guiding questions will focus student attention on non-Western approaches to pertinent "universal" ideas, values, and their consequences.
+Attention to Western and non-Western contrasting interpretations will emphasize the sometimes arbitrary nature of aesthetic experience.

-3803 LITERARY CRITICISM 3 hours A study of the criticism of literature with emphasis on technique, process, and language as embodied in representative classical and modern documents.
+3803 LITERARY CRITICISM

+A study of the criticism of literature with emphasis on technique, process, and language as embodied in representative classical and modern documents.
 (Offered in alternate years.)